martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 a 3xx status code results in a client following a redirect, that exchange is identified separately.

 # Identifying Request or Response Components {#component}

 After identifying a single message, additional path components can be used to identify parts of the message.

+TBD:

+: It might make sense to put "/m", "/u", "/s", and "/i" as peers to "/q" and "/a" rather than attaching them underneath.
+The primary advantage would be a shorter identifier.
+(Doing this for "/i" alone might work, as that is more of a peer to "/a".)

 ## Identifying the Request Method {#component-method}